Disk Utility First Aid Failed on External Drive? Recover Data and Fix!

 Recover Data from the External Hard Drive

-iBoysoft Data Recovery for Mac is a tool that supports USB flash drive data recovery and SD card data recovery, and is suitable for:
+iBoysoft Data Recovery for Mac is a tool that supports USB flash drive data recovery and SD card data recovery in whatever file types, like documents, photos, audio, videos, Emails, archives, etc.

 1. Download, install, and open iBoysoft Data Recovery for Mac.